OpenEvalProject/evals/manuscripts/elife-77610/v2/manuscript.md

 On day 0, the number of proliferating cells (Ki67+) in low oxidative region of TA of Acvr1b:Tgfbr1 CKO animals was about 7.6-fold higher than that in control animals (Figure 5E).
 Two days after injury, a 6-fold increase of proliferating cells was found in Acvr1b:Tgfbr1 CKO animals compared to that on day 0.
 Moreover, at day 4 after injury, the number of proliferating cells in Acvr1b:Tgfbr1 CKO animals was 1.7-fold higher than that in control animals.
 To determine whether the increased CSA of regenerating myofibres in Acvr1b:Tgfbr1 CKO animals was due to an increased SCs number and advanced differentiation of myoblasts, we tested SCs proliferation and activation status.
 Although at day 0 and 4, the number of SCs (Pax7+) cells was higher in Acvr1b:Tgfbr1 CKO animals than in control animals (Figure 5F), the number of proliferating SCs (Ki67+/Pax7+) did not differ from that in control (Figure 5G, Figure 5—figure supplement 2).
 Nevertheless, an accelerated rate of increase in Ki67+/Pax7+ cells was shown.
 Note that, at day 4 after injury the number of myogenin+ cells was more than 2.2-fold higher in Acvr1b:Tgfbr1 CKO animals (Figure 5H, Figure 5—figure supplement 3).
 These findings indicate that muscle regeneration upon acute injury was improved in Acvr1b:Tgfbr1 CKO animals, which was attributed to an accelerated myogenic process.

-## Simultaneous knockout of both Acvr1b and Tgfbr1 within the myofibre enhanced ECM deposition
+### Simultaneous knockout of both Acvr1b and Tgfbr1 within the myofibre enhanced ECM deposition

 Another essential aspect of muscle regeneration is connective tissue remodelling.
 Figure 5A shows Sirius Red stainings at different stages of regeneration.
 At day 0, myofibres were surrounded by a thin layer of endomysium.
 At 2 days post injury, this endomysium appeared to be disrupted for a large part.
 At day 4 post injury, a large amount of connective tissue was observed surrounding the regenerating myofibres (Figure 6A).

 ![Figure 6.](https://cdn.elifesciences.org/articles/77610/elife-77610-fig6-v2.jpg)

-**Figure 6.:** Acvr1b:Tgfbr1 CKO mice.(A) Sirius Red staining shows collagen deposition in absence (day 0) or presence of CTX injection after 2, and 4 days (scale bar = 100 μm).
+**Figure 6.:** (A) Sirius Red staining shows collagen deposition in absence (day 0) or presence of CTX injection after 2, and 4 days (scale bar = 100 μm).
 (B, C) Relative gene expression in TA muscle in absence (day 0) or presence of CTX injection after 2 and 4 days.
 Results are presented as mean + SEM.
 N = 5–8 mice, *: p < 0.05.
 Significant differences between individual groups are indicated by lines with a *.
-Single * indicates significant difference compared to all other groups at the same time point.Figure 6—source data 1.
+Single * indicates significant difference compared to all other groups at the same time point.

 Effects of myofibre-specific Acvr1b and Tgfbr1 receptor knockout on ECM remodelling were assessed by examining connective tissue growth factor (Ccn2), collagen type 1, alpha 1 (Col1a1) and collagen type 3, alpha 1 (Col3a1) expression.
 At all time points, in Acvr1b:Tgfbr1 CKO animals Ccn2 and Col1a1 mRNA expression levels were substantially increased compared to those of control animals or all groups.
 At day 0, in Acvr1b:Tgfbr1 CKO animals, Col3a1 expression levels were increased compared to those in other groups.
 At days 2 and 4, in Acvr1b:Tgfbr1 CKO animals Col3a1 expression was increased compared to Acvr1b CKO or both Acvr1b CKO and Tgfbr1 CKO animals (Figure 6B).